Looking For A Fast Coffee Maker? Check Out How Quick These 5 Are!

 It uses a unique sprayhead to help ensure an even extraction of your beans, as well as a ceramic warming plate to keep your coffee warm.
-However, BUNN has made some serious sacrifices to create such a quick coffee maker.
+However, there has been some serious sacrifices made to create such a quick coffee maker.

-Coffee should be brewed somewhere within the range of 195-205°F, but the BUNN BXB Velocity only brews at about 170-180°F. Although the Velocity is consistent, it is consistently under-brewing your coffee.
-Additionally, poor manufacturing leads to delicate parts, like the faceplate and sprayer, which may fail relatively quickly.
+Coffee should be brewed somewhere within the range of 195-205°F, but the BXB Velocity only brews at about 170-180°F. Although the Velocity is consistent, it is consistently under-brewing your coffee.
+Whoops.

 The time between filling the reservoir with water and sipping on a fresh cup of pod-coffee comes in just under 2 minutes.
 Although the Keurig K55 only makes one cup at a time, there really isn’t a faster way to brew coffee.

 One of the major issues with the Keurig is the massive amount of waste it produces and cost it incurs.
 Keep in mind that each cup of coffee requires its own individual plastic pod, and each of those plastic pods cost about $0.70, and each is going into the trash (not recycled).